oszkarnagy/skysoup-blog/content/post/hello-2.md

 +++
 date = "2017-04-14T22:09:02+12:00"
-title = "hello 2"
-image = "http://images.metmuseum.org/CRDImages/ma/web-large/ma1982.179.29.jpg"
+title = "Exotic ukulele and guitar tunings" image = "http://images.metmuseum.org/CRDImages/ma/web-large/ma1982.179.29.jpg"
 +++

 <p class="post-outline">
-Here is an outline of the 3nd article.
-Paragraphs can be written like so.
 A paragraph is the basic block of Markdown.
 A paragraph is what text will turn into when there is no reason it should become anything else.
 </p>

 <!--more-->